Hands of the Ripper: Critical reception

+Boxoffice wrote: "This Hammer production has the usual virtues of this genre: good performances, fine sets, and period authenticity. ...
+It follows the traditional Hammer formula: bizarre atrocities erupting in a psychologically recreated past.
+The final sequence is especially well done.
+This film will interest general audiences and intrigue horror film buffs.

-Film critic Leonard Maltin gave the film 2 1/2 out of a possible 4 stars.
+Critic Leonard Maltin gave the film 2.5 out of a possible 4 stars.
 In his review he stated that the film had "[a] good atmosphere and solid performances, but after a good start, dissolves into a series of bloody murders."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "This entertaining piece of nonsense from Hammer is about Jack the Ripper's daughter who, having watched her dad dismember mama, goes barmy whenever she gets kissed in a flickering light.
+Cue therapist Eric Porter, who tries to cure her but then starts covering up her murders.
+Porter is too serious for these proceedings, but Angharad Rees is a swell Ms Ripper."

 The Hammer Story: The Authorised History of Hammer Films wrote that the film "expertly mixes the sophistication expected of Hammer's films with the gore its new audiences demanded."

 Andy Boot considers the film "flawed, and so close to the fag end of Gothic that it could almost be a parody", but that it is "nonetheless a film well worth watching".
-He opines that Peter Sasdy "atoned for his appalling Countess Dracula with a much pacier handling of this story."
+He opines that Peter Sasdy "atoned for his appalling Countess Dracula [1971] with a much pacier handling of this story."

 Film review aggregator Rotten Tomatoes reported an approval rating of 86%, based on seven reviews, with a rating average of 7.1/10.